git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/trialsignup.md

-# Getting Started with TIBCO Cloud
+# Getting Started with TIBCO Cloud <<Fix this page with subsriptions needed and remove Spotfire and Events Reference>>

 The workshop requires a TIBCO Cloud account.
 Within that Cloud account, you'll signup to use **TIBCO Cloud Integration**, **TIBCO Cloud Messaging**, and **TIBCO Live Apps**.